ElemeFE/element-react/site/docs/en-US/message.md

 Displays at the top, and disappears after 3 seconds.

 :::demo The setup of Message is very similar to notification, so parts of the options won't be explained in detail here.
 You can check the options table below combined with notification doc to understand it.
-Element has registered a `$message` method for invoking.
-Message can take a string as parameter, and it will be shown as the main body.

 ```js
 open() {